ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

   server to a virtual stand-still.
 It is therefore crucial that users be mindful of the memory requirements of the jobs they submit to a server.

-* Hard drive space: While again much larger than the hard drive space available on typical personal computers, this resource has a *hard* limit.
+* **Hard drive space**: While again much larger than the hard drive space available on typical personal computers, this resource has a *hard* limit.
   Once a server's hard drives are full, they are *full,* and no further data can be written to them.
 This will usually crash running operations of *all* active users, not just those started by the user who filled the hard drive, and thus cause significant losses.
 To avoid this cricital problem, servers typically limit the amount of hard drive space available to each user such that total usage can never exceed available space, meaning that if a user's program tries to use more than available hard drive space, only that user's program crashes.
 Regardless, all users should be mindful of the amount of hard drive space their submitted jobs require.

-* Hard drive bandwidth: Writing data to or reading data from hard drives is *several orders of magnitude* slower than writing or reading data from memory.
+* **Hard drive bandwidth**: Writing data to or reading data from hard drives is *several orders of magnitude* slower than writing or reading data from memory.
 If the total hard drive bandwidth requested by all active users exceeds existing bandwidth, hard drive operations will slow down proportionally for all users.
 Different servers may have different policies regarding hard drive bandwidth.
 For example, a server may have a special hard